CFHArchive/UAPI/README.md

 #Feature Implementation
 The various UAPI features will be implemented in a set order based on a determined priority set by the UAPI developers.
 This order is in an attempt to make UAPI more usable sooner.

-Current feature(s) being implemented: Entities, Events, and World Next feature(s) to start: Inventory, Commands, Configuration helpers(?)
+Current feature(s) being implemented: Entities, Events, and World
+Next feature(s) to start: Inventory, Commands, Configuration helpers(?)

 Currently there isn't much of a list to map the equivalents of the three APIs we aim to support initially that is completely accurate.
 This creates an issue for those wishing to contribute to UAPI, but are not familiar with the various APIs enough to pinpoint what event is equivalent to what.
 To help resolve this issue, I've started a Google Doc Sheet to map out the class equivalents for the different APIs, which also includes UAPI.
 Currently, because this would require an immense amount of time to list every class on the mapping, I am mapping the classes as I go, and have started off with the events since they're the most important part, and possibly only useful part to UAPI contributors.
 If you wish to contribute feel free to contact me. https://docs.google.com/spreadsheets/d/185OgiB1Ixip9fMvkZsgXWl2VgLeCjt9MUFnl2NunQrA/edit#gid=0

 #Contribute
-Any is free to contribute to UAPI via Pull Request.
-Code Style guidelines will be provided after the project reaches a more stable point, but for the most part use the current source as a guide.
+Anyone is free to contribute to UAPI via Pull Request.
+Code style guidelines are found in the Standards.md class, and are currently a WIP, but for the most part use the current source as a guide.

 #Special Thanks
 * Mojang & Notch - For creating Minecraft in the first place